 If you have a privacy concern, complaint, or question for the Microsoft Chief Privacy Officer or EU Data Protection Officer, please contact us by using our web form.
 We will respond to questions or concerns within 30 days.
 You can also raise a concern or lodge a complaint with a data protection authority or other official with jurisdiction.

-Unless otherwise stated, Microsoft Corporation and, for those in the European Economic Area and Switzerland, Microsoft Ireland Operations Limited are data controllers for personal data we collect through the products subject to this statement.
+Unless otherwise stated, Microsoft Corporation and, for those in the European Economic Area, the United Kingdom, and Switzerland, Microsoft Ireland Operations Limited are data controllers for personal data we collect through the products subject to this statement.
 Our addresses are:

 To find the Microsoft subsidiary in your country or region, see the list of Microsoft office locations around the world.